svc333/overview/whats-new/index.md

 Use the {{site.data.keyword.monitoringlong}} service to expand your collection, retention, and analysis capabilities in {{site.data.keyword.Bluemix_notm}} when working with metrics.

 * Alert into action! {{site.data.keyword.monitoringlong}} offers an API that you can use to set performance thresholds, and to be notified when those thresholds are breached.
 Define alert rules for a single service instance or app instance, and alert rules that report on a set of instances.
-When an alert is triggered, get a notification through an e-mail, a PagerDuty event, a webhook notification, or any combination of the three.
+When an alert is triggered, get a notification through an email, a PagerDuty event, a webhook notification, or any combination of the three.

 * Add custom metrics. {{site.data.keyword.monitoringlong}} premium plan offers APIs that you can use to add relevant application and business metrics to your Cloud Monitoring data.
 You can also use them to send metric data from outside the {{site.data.keyword.IBM_notm}} Cloud into the {{site.data.keyword.monitoringlong}} service.